libbyshoop/csinparallel/dev/modules/WMRExemplar:Flixster/source/1-AdvancedNetwork/AdvancedNetwork.rst

 limitations by breaking the friend lists into chunks before we run the clustering coefficient job.

-Our new friend list job uses the same mapper as the one in the last chapter, but a modified reducer that outputs 50 friends at a time.
+Our new friend list job uses the same :download:`mapper<friendListMapper.py>` as the one in the last chapter, but a modified :download:`reducer<modFriendListReducer.py>` that outputs 50 friends at a time.

 .. code-block:: python